kojodoc/kojodoc.github.io/concepts/scala-essentials.md

 * You **use** a command or function in your program by **calling** it with (optional) input data.

 ### Program Operation
 A program is made out of data and code.
 Code refers to the instructions that make up the program.
-A program's job is to:
+A program does the following as it starts up and runs:
-1. A program starts out with some intial data values.
+1. The program starts out with some intial data values.
   * These initial data values can be hard-coded inside the program, or can be read from the outside via a query.
 2. The program then (optionally) computes new values from its current values.
   * This computation is done via **functions**.